moj-analytical-services/user-guidance/source/documentation/tools/dashboard-service/02-getting-started.md

 ## Register dashboard in Analytical Platform Control Panel

-First go to the [QuickSight UI within Control Panel] and click the dashboards tab on the Quicksight UI.
-Right click on the dashboard you want to share and click Copy Link.
-Go to the [dashboards page] on Control Panel and click the Register a dashboard button.
-From here, add a dashboad name and paste the link you copied into the Dashboard URL form.
-The dashboard link should look something like `https://eu-west-2.quicksight.aws.amazon.com/sn/dashboards/<unique-code-here>`.
-Dashboard names and URLs should be unique and can be registered by one user only.
-Click the Register dashboard button.
+1. Go to the [QuickSight UI within Control Panel] and select the *Dashboards* tab on the QuickSight UI.
+1. Right click on the dashboard you want to share and select *Copy link*.
+1. Go to the [Dashboards page] on Control Panel and select the *Register a dashboard* button.
+1. Enter a dashboard name which is unique and descriptive.
+1. Paste the dashboard link you copied from step 2 into the Dashboard URL form.
+The link should look similar to this example: `https://eu-west-2.quicksight.aws.amazon.com/sn/dashboards/<unique-code-here>`.
+1. Select the *Register dashboard* button.

 If your dashboard has been registered successfully, you will be taken to the dashboard management screen.

-The management screen provides a link to the viewable dashboard in the dashboard service as well as other management functions such as granting admin access and de-register the dashboard from control panel.
-Dashboard admins can manage access to the dashboard and de-register it from the dashboard service.

 ## Managing Dashboard Access